 The buddy system is really helpful too.
 If I have any questions I can turn to my buddy or team leader for help and always feel supported and guided at work.
 It can all be a bit daunting at the beginning but you always feel reassured.
 Having a gym on site is a real advantage because it means I can go during my lunchtime.

 I’m Emma, in my other blog I talked about the events and opportunities I’ve enjoyed so far working here.
 From doing a presentation for the new recruits to organising team events, these experiences have allowed me to develop in many ways.
 It’s been great working in a team where we all get along and help each to progress and achieve.

-So far, we have completed a number of computer based training programmes on various Land Registry subjects, which has helped us with our casework.
-We’ve been able to take notes and practice examples of casework, for example Transfers to a company.
-I enjoy the lectures that are run by our supervisors as we’re able to ask questions on anything we’re unsure of and put them in to practice when processing casework.
+So far, we have completed a number of computer-based training programmes on various HM Land Registry subjects, which has helped us with our casework.
+We’ve been able to take notes and practice examples of casework, for example, Transfers to a company.
+I enjoy the lectures that are run by our supervisors as we’re able to ask questions on anything we’re unsure of and put them into practice when processing casework.
 I’m looking forward to doing more complex casework in the future, like mapping, as it makes the day-to-day work more varied and challenging.

 Our top tips for people applying for an apprenticeship

 The application process is quite extensive but our best advice would be to give as many detailed examples as you can and focus on what the questions are actually asking.
 Focus on how your skills and talents can relate in a working environment like HM Land Registry.
 It may help to bullet point what you want to say before writing out your full answers.

 We’ve always found it useful to think about what you did, how you did it (with lots of examples) and what the outcome was.
 This helps you think clearly about your answers during the interview stage.